-- Extended Program with presentation descriptions (updated September 18 - subject to change)
+- Extended Program with presentation descriptions (updated October 10)

-Excited?
-Get your Early Bird tickets today!
-The Conference offers breakout sessions following five themed tracks:
+The conference offers breakout sessions following five themed tracks:

 1. Changing Terrain for Trail Management - Tactics and success stories for adapting to changing conditions: demographics, demand, regulations, access controversies and user conflicts.